transdigiware/blockchain/howto/ibp-v2-faq.md

 Your existing Kubernetes cluster works with the {{site.data.keyword.blockchainfull_notm}} Platform if it satisfies the following conditions:
 - It is running Kubernetes version 1.13, 1.14, or 1.15.
 - There are enough available resources in the cluster.

+## Where does {{site.data.keyword.IBM_notm}} store the customer's logs and how long does {{site.data.keyword.IBM_notm}} keep the audit logs for the blockchain platform service?
+{: #ibp-v2-faq-customer-logs}
+{: faq}

+The logs are stored in the customer's Kubernetes cluster. {{site.data.keyword.IBM_notm}} does not have access to the logs and it is up to the customer to manage all of their log data including retention management.

 ## Do we have access to logging services and what logs are available to me?
 {: #ibp-v2-faq-v2-Logging-and-Monitoring-11-6}